HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 1. **List mCODE Patients**. mCODE Data Senders implementing the Pull Model SHALL implement AT LEAST ONE of the following operations UNLESS they are a specialty system that does not implement `CancerPatient` due to unavailable data as described above.

     1. **Preferred:** Identify Patient resources conforming to [CancerPatient](StructureDefinition-mcode-cancer-patient.html) via the `meta.profile` element.
-This is the only option for systems implementing mCODE for a subset of cancer patients (see below).
+This is the only option for systems implementing mCODE for a subset of cancer patients (see below), and the preferred option for all mCODE Data Senders.

         Systems implementing this option SHALL respond to the following request with a Bundle of Patient resources for all mCODE Patients: